-Place a suitable oil drain pan container just bellow the engine oil pan drain plug.
-With 19mm wrench loosen and remove the VW Golf oil pan drain plug.
+Place a suitable oil drain pan container just below the engine oil pan drain plug.
+With a 19mm wrench loosen and remove the VW Golf oil pan drain plug.
 Allow the oil to drain from the engine into the oil drain pan container.

 How To Step 4